 This approach invalidates only those pointers actually passed to deallocators, for example, in delete p.
-In this example, the pointer p become invalid, but other copies of that pointer are unaffected, even those within the same function.
+In this example, the pointer p becomes invalid, but other copies of that pointer are unaffected, even those within the same function.

-- Allows zap-susceptible algorithms to be written reasonably. - Allows existing code containing concurrent zap-susceptible algorithms to run unchanged. - Zap-susceptible algorithms can freely use function calls and other C++ features promoting modularity.
+- Allows zap-susceptible algorithms to be written reasonably. - Allows existing code containing concurrent zap-susceptible algorithms to run unchanged, with the exception of those algorithms that use pointer values after delete. - Zap-susceptible algorithms can freely use function calls and other C++ features promoting modularity.

-- Optimizations relying on lifetime-end pointer zap could not be used, even in code that could tolerate them. - Debugging techniques relying on lifetime-end pointer zap could not be used, even in code that could tolerate them. @@@ Needs validation. @@@ - Possibly significant changes to compiler implementations. - A number of single-threaded use cases remain outside of the standard.
+- Optimizations relying on lifetime-end pointer zap could not be used, even in code that could tolerate them. - Debugging techniques relying on lifetime-end pointer zap could not be used, even in code that could tolerate them.
+However, this disadvantage must be discounted pending the advent of such techniques. - Possibly significant changes to compiler implementations. - A number of single-threaded use cases remain outside of the standard.
 (See SC22 WG14 N2443 for a list.) - Requires changes to the standard.